0xadada/notify-on-packetloss/README.md

 This creates a macos macos launchd service that runs a bash script checking for packetloss by pinging your internet gateway.
-When packetloss is detected, it'll create a macos notification and send a severity color to anybar.
+When packetloss is detected, it'll send a macos notification and severity color to anybar, and log to the system log.

 ## Requirements